 “While U.S. tea-makers are not as skilled as those in more established tea regions, their teas still have a distinct character found nowhere else in the world, thanks to the unique climates and environments on these U.S. farms.”
 Rie Tulali, spokeswoman for the U.S. League of Tea Growers

 Growing a plant is the best way to know it, so growing Tea is now on my list of to-do’s.
-Not on a commercial scale, and definitely not in my cold Massachusetts garden, but hopefully one day soon I’ll find a way to have one of these beloved little trees to call my own.
+Not on a commercial scale, and definitely not in my cold Massachusetts garden, but hopefully one day I’ll find a way to have one of these lovely little trees to call my own.
 Promise I’ll share a cuppa with you!